Information on the First Aid Hut #008 and how to assemble it

 line, you avoid the possibility of glue seeping out and ruining the

-detail on the outside.
+detail on the outside of the door.

 The inner walls are now complete.
 Allow the model to completely dry before continuing.